-This Pandan Mille Crepe cake are layered with delicious thin crepes infused with pandan flavors and stacked up with cream in between layers.
+This Pandan Mille Crepe cake is layered with delicious thin crepes infused with pandan flavors and stacked up with homemade whipped cream in between layers.
 What else can one ask for!

 The Spring has sprung.
 Today sure feels like Spring.
 Gorgeous perfect weather.
 Today is the first day of Spring and that also means it was the day my mom brought me into this world 38 years ago!
 Damn!
 38!
 My kids have this impression that I am an ancient subject!
 THIRTY EIGHT ??
 My daughter shouted (echoed by her brother who copied everything she said).
 Why are you old mom?
 I’m going to miss you when you go to heaven!
 Now…wait a minute!
 38 is a big number but I’m still not ready to leave this earth just yet (I hope!).